 Matthew 6:15 But if you do not forgive others their sins, your Father will not forgive your sins.

 Forgive And Forget, But Trust Needs To Be Regained!

 Forgiveness Does Not Mean You Are Condoning Bad Behavior.

 - God commands us to forgive.
 It’s not optional.
 He is our example, and if He can ask His Heavenly Father, to forgive those who nailed Him to a cross, we can learn to forgive with His help.
-There is absolutely nothing that is impossible to overlook with God’s help.
-With really traumatic events, we must work through the pain and the grief though.
+There is absolutely nothing impossible to overlook with God’s help.
+With really traumatic events, we must work through the pain and the grief, though.
 Forgiving is not sweeping something under the rug and pretending it didn’t happen.
 That will only come back to haunt you later.